paulinedao/hiragana-cnn/README.md

 Learning Japanese opens the door to a rich language and culture shaped by unique characters.
 Japanese uses three writing systems—hiragana, katakana, and kanji—each with its own role.
 Together they form the foundation for learning Japanese.

-There are 46 hiragana and the dataset is composed of 100 images of the 46 hiraganas.
+There are 46 hiragana and the dataset is composed of 100 images of each of the 46 hiraganas.

 <p align="center">